OleHolmNielsen/Niflheim_system/docs/Slurm_installation.rst

 Munge 0.5.13: Increase number of threads
 -----------------------------------------------

-If you use the **default** EL8/EL9 Munge_ version 0.5.13,
-it does not honor an options file, see `Let systemd unit file use /etc/sysconfig/munge for munge options <https://github.com/dun/munge/pull/68>`_.
+Only in case you decided to use the **default** EL8/EL9 Munge_ version 0.5.13, this version does not honor an options file, see `Let systemd unit file use /etc/sysconfig/munge for munge options <https://github.com/dun/munge/pull/68>`_.

-This is how you can increase the number of threads in `munged`.
+You can increase the number of threads in `munged` as follows.
 Copy the Systemd_ unit file::

   cp /usr/lib/systemd/system/munge.service /etc/systemd/system/munge.service